shaimole/SAACO3/storage/RDS.md

 #### RDS Custom for Oracle
 - alllows customisation to host and os

+## Maintenance
+- maintenence causes downtime even if the db is multi AZ

 ## Backups
 - daily full backup during maintence window
 - transactions logs are backed up by rds every 5 mins